DefangLabs/defang-docs/docs/concepts/resources.md

 ```

 :::info GPUs
 If you require access to GPUs, you can specify this in the `deploy.resources.reservations.devices[0].capabilities` section of your service as in the examples above.
-You can learn more about this in the [docker-compose documentation](https://docs.docker.com/compose/gpu-support/).
+You can learn more about this in the [Docker-Compose documentation](https://docs.docker.com/compose/gpu-support/).
 This is the only supported value in the `deploy.resources.reservations.devices` section.
 :::